edpackard/bank-tech-test-ruby/README.md

 - basic withdrawal/deposit tests written and passed
 - enjoyed 'transaction initialised with current date' test, as had to mock ('freeze') time
 - transaction class done in a fairly simple form: wondering whether to put in edge case testing (i.e. for non-floats) in this class or in Account class: Account class seems most logical place to do this, so Transaction class is then not bound to any restrictions and could hypothetically then be used by other non-float based classes
+- end of day 1: have made progress with account class and have tested it with considerable mocking/doubling of transaction class.
+Code requires refactoring.